Aggregates Methodology

 Exclusive Time

-Worklytics algorithmically estimates the time spent on each work activity to make apples-to-apples comparisons possible across tools, a process which can be relevant for measurement of tools like slack and email that don't automatically have an associated hourly cost like meetings do.
-For example, an instance of someone sending 10 rapid-fire slack messages might be estimated to take 2 minutes of time based on default values used for slack bounded by any activities that are happening before and after each message is sent.
+Worklytics algorithmically estimates the time spent on each work activity to make apples-to-apples comparisons possible across tools, a process which can be relevant for measurement of tools like Slack and email that don't automatically have an associated hourly cost like meetings do.
+For example, an instance of someone sending 10 rapid-fire Slack messages might be estimated to take 2 minutes of time based on default values used for Slack bounded by any activities that are happening before and after each message is sent.

 Exclusive time calculations underlie metrics like focus time (used broadly) and can be seen directly in metrics following the TOOL:minutes:week format (typically used only for a few specific modeling use cases).